Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Conclusion

 \item To explain the rising continuum at day 68, we explored the possibilities that the dust is freshly formed in the ejecta, heated CSM dust, or an IR echo in the pre-existing CSM.
-Evolution of strong asymmetric intensities in the [O~I] $\lambda\lambda$6300, 6364 line profile between days 48 and 71 in concurrence with the NIR excess at day 68 support formation of dust in the SN ejecta.
-The lack of H and He lines and the low extinction toward SN 2021krf suggest that there is no interaction taking place between the ejecta and a pre-existing circumstellar shell which could cause either emission from heated CSM dust or an IR echo from the circumstellar shell.
+Strong asymmetries in the [O~I] $\lambda\lambda$6300, 6364 line profile in the nebular spectrum at day 259 along with the NIR excess at day 68 support formation of dust in the SN ejecta.
+The lack of H and He lines, the low extinction toward SN 2021krf, and a lack of any strong quasi-continuum in the late-time optical spectrum suggests that interaction taking place between the ejecta and a pre-existing circumstellar shell which could cause either emission from heated CSM dust or an IR echo from the circumstellar shell is unlikely.
 The apparent lack of circumstellar shell in SN 2021krf, an SN~Ic, is in contrast to typical Type IIn SNe.

 \item We modeled the heating of the ejecta by magnetic dipole radiation from a central neutron star (e.g., magnetar or millisecond pulsar) as an additional power source to explain the late-time excess in the bolometric luminosity.
 Neither radioactive decay nor a magnetar as a sole power source can explain all of the observed features of the light curves.
-We reproduce the bolometric light curve with a combination of radioactive decay ($M_\mathrm{Ni} = 0.10$\,M$_\odot$) and an additional powering source in the form of a central engine with an initial period on the order of milliseconds (12.62\,ms) and relatively low magnetic fields ($1.45 \times 10^{13}$\,G); the latter explains the late-time flat light curve between days 200 and 350.\\
+We reproduce the bolometric light curve with a combination of radioactive decay ($M_\mathrm{Ni} = 0.10$\,M$_\odot$) and an additional powering source in the form of a central engine with an initial period on the order of milliseconds (12.62\,ms) and relatively low magnetic fields ($1.45 \times 10^{13}$\,G); the latter explains the late-time excess in the light curve between days 200 and 350.\\

 \end{enumerate}